Life after DREAMS: Kenya’s girls navigate HIV risk without US support

 The fight to beat neglected tropical diseases was going well.
-2025 could change that ↳
+2025 could change that [NPR] ↳

 NPR reports that years of progress against neglected tropical diseases — driven largely by U.S.-backed mass drug distribution and surveillance programs — are now at risk as funding cuts disrupt treatment campaigns.